dddraxxx/dddraxxx.github.io/index.markdown

 ## About me

 My name is **Dong Qihua** and I have an English name **Drax**.
 My current interest lies in Artificial Intelligence, especially in unsupervised learning and generalization (multi-modal).
-I am also excited about its application in real life, like medical diagnosis or reinforcement learning.
+I am also excited about its application in real life, like in medical diagnosis or reinforcement learning.

 "There will be no AI winter," stated the great Geoffery Hinton, and I can see it in the hundreds of papers published every day, in the complexity and black-box nature of a neural network, in the exploding growth of internet data, and the untapped potential of AI-specific computing accelerators.
 I want to be a part of it and make meaningful contributions to the field and, if there is one, the "ultimate answer" of general intelligence.
 Though chances are that I may not be bestowed with the gift of unraveling the myth, I believe through persistent effort and proper guidance, I will enjoy the journey and transfer AI's advances to benefits of society.
 That's why I'm pursuing a Ph.D., and I hope that years from now, I'll be grateful I did.